 Apply for a Visa

-When your pre-enrolment application has been validated by the University of Tuscia International Students Desk, schedule an appointment at the competent Italian Embassy/Consulate for the VISA application.
+When your pre-enrolment application on Universitaly has been validated by the University of Tuscia International Students Desk, schedule an appointment at the competent Italian Embassy/Consulate for the VISA application.

 Please note that the decision on issuing a VISA for study purposes is the exclusive jurisdiction of the competent Italian Embassy/Consulate and the confirmation of acceptance, that you will receive in reply to your online application is to be considered a supporting document to the visa assessment procedures but does not automatically guarantee VISA issuance.